Helyousfi/cpp-concepts/01-Basics/ModernC++.md

 - nm is a Unix/Linux command-line utility used to display the symbol table of object file
 - nm myprogram | c++filt to demangle

+# Function Pointer
+- Pointer that holds the address of a function
+- The type is same as the signature of the function (return type & arguments)
+- Can be used to indirectly invoke a function even if the function name is not known
+- used by algorithms and classes for optimization
+- <ret> (*fnptr)args = &function